conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``true``

-Show animations, for example when opening and closing chat boxes.
+Show animations, for example when opening and closing chatboxes.

 archived_messages_page_size
 ---------------------------